-How did you get your start as a video game composer, and why this field in particular, when there must have been other things to choose from?
+How did you get your start as a video game composer, and why this field in particular?

-In what ways would you say that the electronic music scene in Germany helped build your skills and awareness of electronic music?
-Did you have any indispensable learning experiences there, which you haven’t had since?
+In what ways did the music scene in Germany helped build your skills and awareness of electronic music?

 I would say that growing up in Germany has definitely helped my awareness with electronic music.
-Acts like New Order, Depeche Mode, Kraftwerk were on the radio all the time.
-And the 80s were synth-crazy.
-It was hard to ignore it if you were into music.
+Acts like New Order, Depeche Mode, and Kraftwerk were on the radio all the time, and the 80s were synth-crazy.
+It was hard to ignore it as a musician.
 At the same time, Germany had a massive computer scene that furthered my curiosity about electronic music even more.
-Computers like the Commodore 64 featured a vast and new way of making music with the advent of so-called tracker software.
-It was something I got really into, until I got my first real sequencer on the Atari 1040ST, an early version of Cubase.
+Computers like the Commodore 64 featured a new way of making music with the advent of so-called tracker software.
+It was something I really got into, before I bought my first real sequencer, which was an early version of Cubase on the Atari 1040ST.
 So being into computers early on definitely helped build my skills quite a bit.
-Things were a lot simpler back then, but it was a great foundation to build upon that simply today doesn’t exist anymore.

 Any particular reason for the name “Sonic Mayhem”?